-Menopause should be a natural process – women are born with a limited number of eggs in their ovaries.
-When your eggs run out, your body no longer needs to produce hormones at such a high level… because who wants to have a baby when they are 50?
+Menopause should be a natural and simple process: Women are born with a limited number of eggs in their ovaries.
+When your eggs run out, your body no longer needs to produce hormones at such a high level, because who wants to have a baby when they are 50?

 As the ovaries release their last eggs and the hormone levels start to decline, other tissues or glands in the body should kick in and produce similar (though less biologically active) levels of these hormones.
 In particular, the adrenal glands take over much of the responsibility of the ovaries.